 Student Lending Code of Conduct

-Excelsior College maintains a code of conduct governing provision and administration of student loans.
-Consistent with requirements of the obligations codified in the New York State Student Lending Accountability, Transparency and Enforcement (SLATE) Act enacted on May 29, 2007, and the requirements of the Higher Education Opportunity Act (HEOA) signed into law on August 14, 2008, Excelsior College prohibits:
+Excelsior University maintains a code of conduct governing provision and administration of student loans.
+Consistent with requirements of the obligations codified in the New York State Student Lending Accountability, Transparency and Enforcement (SLATE) Act enacted on May 29, 2007, and the requirements of the Higher Education Opportunity Act (HEOA) signed into law on August 14, 2008, Excelsior University prohibits:

 - Revenue sharing arrangements with any lender.
 We will not promote or recommend any lender in exchange for a fee or other material benefit from a lender.